Gordon Stevenson

-Gordon Stevenson was an artist, actor, musician and filmmaker who died of AIDS in 1982, one of the East Village art community’s first casualties of the AIDS epidemic.
+Gordon Stevenson was an artist, actor, musician and filmmaker who died of AIDS on August 14, 1983, one of the East Village art community's first casualties of the AIDS epidemic.

 Personal life

-Born in Dublin, Georgia, he attended Eckerd College in St. Petersburg, Florida, where he met Arto Lindsay in the 1970s.
-Following a move to New York City, he married Mirielle Cervenka, (also known as Spike) who was older sister of Exene Cervenka of the band X).
-A well-known figure of the East Village underground, Stevenson was close to such Lower East Side figures as Fun Gallery director Patti Astor.
-Stevenson's brother, Davey Stevenson, bass player in the early 1980s Athens, Georgia band Limbo District, also died of AIDS in the early 1990s.
-Both Gordon and Davey are buried in Dublin, Georgia.
+Born on February 5, 1954, in Cornwall, New York, he attended Eckerd College in St. Petersburg, Florida, where he met Arto Lindsay in the 1970s.
+While a student, he met Mirielle Cervenka (née Mary Kathryn, a.k.a.
+Spike) and her younger sister Exene Cervenka (née Christine, later of the band X).
+Gordon and Mirielle married in 1976 and moved to New York City.
+A well-known figure of the East Village underground, Stevenson was close to such Lower East Side figures as Fun Gallery director Patti Astor and fashion designer Anna Sui.
+Stevenson's younger brother, Davey Stevenson, bass player in the early 1980s Athens, Georgia band Limbo District, also died of AIDS.

 Music

-Stevenson became the bass player for Lydia Lunch's band Pre Teenage Jesus and the Jerks and Teenage Jesus and the Jerks between November 1977 to June 1978, one of several No Wave bands featured on the album No New York.
+Stevenson and Mirielle were founding members of DNA, though both left to work with Teenage Jesus and the Jerks.
+Mirielle was the band's manager, while Stevenson became the bass player for Lydia Lunch's band Pre Teenage Jesus and the Jerks and Teenage Jesus and the Jerks between November 1977 to June 1978, one of several No Wave bands featured on the album No New York.
 Stevenson, with Teenage Jesus and the Jerks, also released music on Charles Ball's Lust/Unlust label, and toured England.